 The idea of a decentralised production is on the rise.
 Businesses are realising that outsourcing labour may be cheaper in the short run, but will harm the local economy and the planet in the long run.

 One thing that allows us to have a productive decentralised system is technology.
 By using cloud computing and AI, we can maintain several aspects of the supply chain remotely.
 It allows us to maintain a local approach while remaining connected, as decentralised units can still be part of a larger network.

-If we factor the extremely high capital expenditure and the hidden costs of a globalised system, such as bad labour practices, transportation, and deforestation, it is clearly more risky and less cost-effective than decentralised production.
+If we factor the capital expenditure and the hidden costs of a globalised system, such as bad labour practices, transportation, and deforestation, it is clearly more risky and less cost-effective than decentralised production.